Cooking: History

 Recently, the earliest hearths have been reported to be at least 790,000 years old.

 Communication between the Old World and the New World in the Columbian Exchange influenced the history of cooking.
-The movement of foods across the Atlantic from the New World, such as potatoes, tomatoes, maize, beans, bell pepper, chili pepper, vanilla, pumpkin, cassava, avocado, peanut, pecan, cashew, pineapple, blueberry, sunflower, chocolate, gourds, and squash, had a profound effect on Old World cooking.
-The movement of foods across the Atlantic from the Old World, such as cattle, sheep, pigs, wheat, oats, barley, rice, apples, pears, peas, chickpeas, green beans, mustard, and carrots, similarly changed New World cooking.
+The movement of foods across the Atlantic from the New World, such as potatoes, tomatoes, maize, beans, bell pepper, chili pepper, vanilla, pumpkin, cassava, avocado, peanut, pecan, cashew, pineapple, blueberry, sunflower, chocolate, gourds, green beans, and squash, had a profound effect on Old World cooking.
+The movement of foods across the Atlantic from the Old World, such as cattle, sheep, pigs, wheat, oats, barley, rice, apples, pears, peas, chickpeas, mustard, and carrots, similarly changed New World cooking.

-In the seventeenth and eighteenth centuries, food was a classic marker of identity in Europe.
-In the nineteenth-century "Age of Nationalism" cuisine became a defining symbol of national identity.
+In the 17th and 18th centuries, food was a classic marker of identity in Europe.
+In the 19th-century "Age of Nationalism", cuisine became a defining symbol of national identity.

+Ilaria Porciani notes that the consequences of industrial food manufacturing, like MacDonalds amongst other fast food places, created a desire for an authentic cuisine.
+She argues that food becomes entangled with nostalgia and comes to be imagined in terms of authenticity and tradition, thus representing continuity with past generations.
+In this way, food undergoes a process of heritagization.
+In the 19th and 20th centuries, food became part of a larger process of defining national identity, which can be seen as an informal 'contract' between those who assign heritage status and the people.
+National intellectualists and folklorists shaped this process by researching national traditions and encouraging them to foster a sense of national unity.
+Governments, public institutions, cooks, gourmets also participated in this informal contract of building a culinary identity for the nation.

 The Industrial Revolution brought mass-production, mass-marketing, and standardization of food.
 Factories processed, preserved, canned, and packaged a wide variety of foods, and processed cereals quickly became a defining feature of the American breakfast.
 In the 1920s, freezing methods, cafeterias, and fast food restaurants emerged.